 All AB undergraduates and special non-degree seeking students.

 Generative Artificial Intelligence (GenAI) is a powerful branch of artificial intelligence that focuses on creating new content, whether text, image, audio, or more, often with a human-like touch of creativity.
 Unlike traditional AI, which typically performs predefined tasks, generative AI models have the ability to produce original and meaningful output without specific programming for every potential result.
 The applications for such technologies are myriad, including innovative ways to engage with course material.
+These tools have also been integrated by software vendors into many common applications used in academic settings, including word processing, coding, and data analysis software.

 Gen AI tools offer exciting new ways to interact with information, to synthesize research data, to streamline processes, and to enhance decision-making; however, unrestricted usage is neither always nor necessarily appropriate to the college learning environment.
+Academic integrity is a core value of our academic community and while GenAI offers possibilities to enhance our shared academic vision, the use of GenAI can at times also compromise that value.
 This policy sets forth some basic guidelines for students engaged in coursework at Dartmouth:

 Courses are designed by their instructors to interact with knowledge broadly and in depth as a liberal-arts curriculum expects.

 Course instructors are the experts in their subject matter and are responsible for meeting the learning objectives of their courses.
 Instructors may either allow or disallow GenAI tools based on their assessment of the pedagogical value of these tools within their course.
-As such, Dartmouth assumes the general rule that GenAI tools are disallowed by default in courses to permit Instructors full autonomy over the degree to which they allow students to use GenAI tools, if at all.
+As such, Dartmouth assumes the general rule that GenAI tools are disallowed by default in courses to permit instructors full autonomy over the degree to which they allow students to use GenAI tools, if at all.

 Instructors are encouraged to define AI policies specific to their courses.